Abdulkader-Safi/Abdulkader-Safi/README.md

   - built to be used with Vanilla JS or HTMX
   - just include the JS and css files and start showing toast to users
 - [Safi-Lang](https://github.com/Abdulkader-Safi/Safi-Lang)
-  - This project perpose is to learn how programming languages work by creating new basic projramming language.
+  - This project purpose is to learn how programming languages work by creating new basic programming language.

 ---